Compare Business Insurance Quotes

 Do I need business insurance if I’m self-employed?

-If your business is a one-person enterprise, then it’s not a legal requirement.
-Only business owners who have employees legally need insurance (employer’s liability).
-That said, business insurance is a really good idea for anyone running their own business.
-If you give advice, provide a service, or handle client data, you could be sued for negligence or for a simple mistake.
-If you work on clients’ properties or premises, you might accidentally break or damage something, or hurt someone, which you’d be liable for.
-Plus, as you’re self-employed, you can put your business insurance on your tax return as an expense.
+However, corporate or small business insurance is a really good investment.
+If you give advice, provide a service, or handle client data, you could be sued for negligence or a simple mistake.
+If you work on clients’ properties or premises, you might accidentally break or damage something or hurt someone.

 Do I need business insurance for an online business?